 Catastrophic injuries are usually the result of severe physical trauma.
 The losses experienced are significant, and compensation for the damages tends to be high.
 The damages claims can be both legally and medically more complex than other kinds of personal injury claims.

-At the Apple Valley Law Office of Joshua Moody, we understand how devastating catastrophic injuries are and how they can affect everything about a person’s life.
+At the Apple Valley office of Moody Law, we understand how devastating catastrophic injuries are and how they can affect everything about a person’s life.
 Our California catastrophic injury attorney fights to get severely injured clients the compensation they are entitled to for the extensive damage they have experienced.

 What Makes Catastrophic Injuries Different from Other Injuries